Wag-Media/wagmedia-com-bot/test.md

 ## add reactions

 - regular users can only add regular emojis (no WM, no flags)
-- directors can add all emojis
+- directors can add all emojis to correct posts (see below)
+- directors' emojis to incorrect posts will be removed
+- directors that add emojis to incorrect posts will be informed that the post is incorrect
+-

 ### publishing posts

-- director adds any payment emoji to a post will publish a post if the post is correct
-- a post is not correct if
+- director adds any payment emoji to a post will publish a post if the post is correct. a post is **not correct** if

   1. it has no category
   2. it is non-anglo and has no flag
   3. it is a translation and has no non-anglo category

 ## remove reactions